clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 ![](images/unnamed-chunk-5-1.gif)<!-- -->

 This animation essentially shows each step the algorithm takes to make its decision of which points are closest to each centroid.
-As you can see, the centroids (black dots) move around the grid and each color represents which centroid/cluster the individual samples are currently part of.
+Iteration 0 is the initial randomization of the centroids (black dots).
+As you can see, the centroids move around the grid and each color represents which centroid/cluster the individual samples are currently part of.
 The shape of each point represents the real group the point came from.
 We can see that the algorithm does a really good job in finding the centers for each group that we manually created, although there are some that are wrongly grouped.

 Final Result (as a sanity check, let’s compare with R’s built in `kmeans`